High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

 We track the gap evolution as a function of magnetic fields $B$ and chemical potentials $\mu$ in Fig. \ref{phasediagram} (d).
 The band structures in Figs. \ref{phasediagram} (a)-(c) correspond to the red stars a,b,c in the $B-\mu$ phase diagram of Fig. \ref{phasediagram} (d).
 A gap closing line separates two topologically distinct phases, one dominated by a magnetic gap and the other dominated by the SC gap, labeled as the phases I and II in Fig. \ref{phasediagram} (d).
 The existence of the TPT at the edge of a Fe(Se,Te) monolayer suggests that the MZMs can exist at the domain wall between the phases I and II.
 This scenario was previously discussed for other QSH systems in proximity to SCs\cite{Fu2008,Alicea2012}.
-Explicit calculations of MZMs will be carried out in the next section.
-We find a minimal value of $B$ field relating to 2.3 meV, i.e., corresponding to a magnetic field of 20 T assuming $g_0=2$, for the TPT line at $\mu=0$meV.
+We find a minimal value of $B$ field relating to 1.4 meV, i.e., corresponding to a magnetic field of 12 T assuming $g_0=2$, for the TPT line at $\mu=0$ meV.
 This minimal value is set by the SC gap and thus a large enough magnetic field is required to achieve the phase I. Fortunately, this magnetic field is still well below the in-plane critical magnetic field $B_c\sim 45$ T of a Fe(Se,Te) monolayer \cite{Salamon2016}.